 One way that people can calculate calories burned is by wearing a heart rate monitor.
 This can be either a sports watch, a chest strap with wrist monitor, or there’s even a chest strap that sends data to your smart phone via Blue Tooth technology.
 However, these may not be accurate.

-One problem with the sports watch is that the back of the watch must remain in constant contact with the skin on your wrist.
+One problem with the sports watch is that the back of the watch or back of the transmitting device must remain in constant contact with the skin on your wrist or your chest.
 If it’s not making contact, it doesn’t calculate.
 I’ve found that when I sweat or do certain exercises, that contact is broken and my watch is no longer monitoring my heart rate, thus missing calories burned.
 I’ve often found that “calories burned” number on my watch to be quite a bit less than what I manually calculate following a workout.